j-abed/j-abed.github.io/_posts/2025-09-23-monte-carlo-course-pacing.md

 Have you ever wondered what it would be like to peek into every possible future?\
-I certainly have, especially after countless times when a beautifully crafted plan unraveled within days of launch.
+I certainly have, especially when a beautifully crafted customer plan unraveled within just days of launch.

 Consider this scenario.
 Suppose you're planning a six‑week leadership academy or intensive university course.
 Your promise to students is firm: everything wraps on time so they can return to their normal schedules without disruption.